onlypathan/dl-framework-for-multimodal-prediction/README.md

 - `src/` – Model architecture, modality encoders, gated fusion logic, and training scripts
   - `raw_image/` – Raw restaurant images from the Yelp Open Dataset (2024), used for CNN-based feature extraction
-- `data/` – Normalized and scaled datasets stored in a SQLite database   (if you need database email me at onlypathan@gmail.com)
+- `data/` – Normalized and scaled datasets stored in a SQLite database (excluded due to GitHub size limits; access can be provided upon request)
   - `experiments/` – local database used for experiment
 - `experiments/` – Training runs, ablation studies, and model evaluation artifacts
 - `Final_Project_Report_By_Rizwan_Ahasan_Pathan.pdf` – Full technical report (Pages 15)